Miss Sabrina Mahisha

 b) if a taxpayer employs 10% of the total workforce of the organization or 25 persons from the physically challenged or the third gender community, the employer will be entitled to get :

-vii) Tax on the information and communication technology (ICT) (Start-up Business) : For encouraging the start-up businesses relating to the ICT, the bindings of all other types of reporting are exempted, one has to submit the income tax return.
+To encourage start-ups relating to ICT, the bindings of all other types of reporting are exempted; one has to submit an income tax return.
 Moreover, the rate of turnover tax has been fixed at 0.10%.

-viii) Tax on Textile Industry: The current Tax rate on the Textile Sector stands at 15%.
+The current tax rate in the textile sector stands at 15%.
 This facility will be enjoyed until June 30, 2025.

 x) Rationalization of fishery income tax rate :